0xGlitchbyte/obsidian_everforest/README.md

 This is an [Everforest](https://github.com/sainnhe/everforest) theme for [Obsidian](https://obsidian.md).
 It supports both light and dark modes.

-Simply copy the `obsidian.css` file to your vault directory and reload Obsidian for it to take effect.
+Simply copy the `everforest.css` file to your vault directory/.obsidian/themes to choose it from your settings.

 ![](dark.png)